istio/istio.io/content/en/docs/ops/ambient/usage/ztunnel/index.md

 ### Note on HBONE {#hbonesection}

 HBONE (HTTP Based Overlay Network Encapsulation) is an Istio-specific term.
 It refers to the use of standard HTTP tunneling via the [HTTP CONNECT](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/CONNECT) method to transparently tunnel application packets/ byte streams.
-In its current implementation within Istio, it transports TCP packets only by tunneling these transparently using the HTTP CONNECT method, uses [HTTP/2](https://httpwg.org/specs/rfc7540.html), with encryption and mutual authentication provided by [mutual TLS](https://www.cloudflare.com/learning/access-management/what-is-mutual-tls/) and the HBONE tunnel itself runs on TCP port 15008.
+In its current implementation within Istio, it transports TCP packets by tunneling these transparently using the HTTP CONNECT method, uses [HTTP/2](https://httpwg.org/specs/rfc7540.html), with encryption and mutual authentication provided by [mutual TLS](https://www.cloudflare.com/learning/access-management/what-is-mutual-tls/) and the HBONE tunnel itself runs on TCP port 15008.
 The overall HBONE packet format from IP layer onwards is depicted in the following figure.

 {{< image width="100%"
 link="hbone-packet.png"
 caption="HBONE L3 packet format"
 >}}

-In future Istio Ambient may also support [HTTP/3 (QUIC)](https://datatracker.ietf.org/doc/html/rfc9114) based transport and will be used to transport all types of L3 and L4 packets including native IPv4, IPv6, UDP by leveraging new standards such as CONNECT-UDP and CONNECT-IP being developed as part of the [IETF MASQUE](https://ietf-wg-masque.github.io/) working group.
-Such additional use cases of HBONE and HTTP tunneling in Istio's ambient mode are currently for further investigation.
+Additional use cases of HBONE and HTTP tunneling (such as support for IPv6 and UDP packets) will be investigated in future as Istio ambient evolves.

 ## Deploying an Application {#deployapplication}